Dishoungh/cpu/README.md

 For this next part, I'll create the regfile, which is a block containing the 32 general purpose registers internal to the CPU core including a register holding the current Program Counter (pc) value.
 This functionality is relatively simple.

+# Part III - Memory

+I want to create 512 bytes and I'll set up this architecture as a Harvard style architecture, separating data and instruction memory into two separate blocks.
+I want to make this as simple as possible so I'll upgrade it later.

 # Special Thanks